 What NOT to Expect: That You and Your Spouse Will Be Able to Hire One Lawyer

 Another common misconception about the divorce process is that spouses can hire one lawyer if they are willing to work together.
 While this is technically possible in some limited circumstances, it is almost always inadvisable.

 Why?
-Because as we mentioned above, you need advice that is tailored to your personal circumstances and that is focused on protecting your best interests.
-If a lawyer is trying to represent both of you, he or she will not be able to provide the same advice that you would be able to obtain from your own attorney.
+Because as we mentioned above, you need advice that is tailored to your personal circumstances and focuses on protecting your best interests.
+If a lawyer is trying to represent both of you, he or she will not be able to provide the same advice that you would obtain from your own attorney.

 What to Expect: A Fair Outcome that Reflects Your (and Your Spouse’s) Rights Under Illinois Law

 Regardless of the circumstances involved, divorce should always lead to a fair outcome.
 If you hire an experienced divorce attorney to represent you, you can expect the outcome of your divorce to reflect your rights under Illinois law.